 Don’t have your summer travel plans nailed down yet?
-Not to worry: Below you’ll find several options that are best if you book them now, from a new safari camp in Africa to Edinburgh’s Festival Fringe.
-We’ve also got the scoop on some 2018 bucket-list trips—an Arctic cruise, the Australian Open—that you need to start planning now.
+Not to worry: Below you’ll find several options that are best if you book them now, from two new safari camps in Africa to Edinburgh’s Festival Fringe.
+We’ve also got the scoop on some 2020 bucket-list trips—an Arctic cruise, the Australian Open—that you need to start planning now.
 Use our Trusted Travel Experts to be sure that you get the trip of a lifetime.

 August is Festival Season in the Scottish capital, when a number of overlapping festivals (the Edinburgh Art Festival, Festival Fringe, Royal Military Tattoo, the International Book Festival, and many others) form the largest annual cultural gathering in the world.